-More members per district enable far greater diversity and more accurate representation of the electorate.
+More members per district in proportional systems enable far greater diversity and more accurate representation of the electorate.

 Helsingborg, Sweden a city of 149,280 has 65 members in their Kommunfullmäktige, from 8 parties.

 Why Should Voters Support Pro Rep?